 Your beehives give you honey, and your fermenter is used to create various meads that do things like resist frost and poison.
 You’re going to want to stock up on poisonous mead for later.
 The Swamp is easily identifiable by the fact that all the trees in the area are dead.
-However, you’re probably going to need a boat to actually get over there.
+However, you’ll probably need a boat to get over there.

 You can make a boat surprisingly easily.
 The only new thing you should need to craft is some bronze nails.

 The Swamp is a serious step up from anything you’ve faced so far, so don’t take the area lightly.
 Make sure you have a portal ready to go once you land and get your third base up and running as soon as possible.
 Make a habit of doing this in every new biome that you explore.

-When you’re exploring the Swamp, you’re looking for more dungeons (the key you got from the boss opens the dungeon.)
+When exploring the Swamp, you’re looking for more dungeons (the key you got from the boss opens the dungeon.)
 These look similar to the ones you explored earlier.
 However, these let you mine scrap iron which is the next progression step in your material quality.

 As well as iron, be on the lookout for wavering bones in these dungeons.
 You need to get your hands on ten of these bones for boss number three, so good luck and have fun.
-Once again, a dungeon will randomly have a rune that you can interact with to reveal the location of the boss, so keep an eye out for that, too.
+Once again, a dungeon will randomly have a rune you can interact with to reveal the boss’s location, so keep an eye out for that, too.

 Preparing for Boss three

 Things are going to start moving at a rapid pace now.
 You’re well into the gameplay loop, so expect the following formula from here on out: explore a new area, find new materials and boss spawn items, upgrade gear and base, fight boss, repeat.